patrick-llgc/Learning-Deep-Learning/paper_notes/centernet.md

 	- Hourglass-104: 45 AP with 1.4 FPS
 - High res output: stride=4.
 - GT: center/keypoints with Gaussian kernel blur
-- 2D bbox prediction: C ch for class-specific heatmaps, 2 ch for offset (only at center to remove discretization error), 2 ch for size
+- 2D bbox prediction: C ch for class-specific heatmaps, 2 ch for offset (only at center to remove discretization/quantization error), 2 ch for size
 - Decoding points to bbox: find top 100 peaks from heatmaps, then apply offset prediction and size prediction.
 There is no need for NMS.

 #### Technical details